-Country kids need your help
+Nearly 5,000 disadvantaged country kids need your help

-As one Principal said, “At the end of the day, all students come to school to learn.
+“At the end of the day, all students come to school to learn.
 The vouchers ensure that the kids can dress the same as their peers, have dry feet over winter and the basic tools to complete class activities.
 The difference it makes for a few benefits all.”

 “Thank you from the bottom of my heart!
 Your help didn't just help financially, it has made me feel like I matter as a human being and even if just for a day, I felt like I wasn't completely alone.”